mgrobaker/earthquake_streaming/README.md

 The cluster contained the Pulsar brokers, bookies, and zookeeper.
 Two separate machines were used as the Pulsar producer and consumer.

 The producer pulled down data from the OpenEEW S3 bucket, and then sent it to the Pulsar cluster.
 A simple threshold is used to detect high acceleration values.
-When this threshold is triggered (ie, real time detection), data is sent to Postgres for historical analysis.
+When this threshold is triggered (ie, due to real time detection), data is sent to Postgres for historical analysis.
+Finally, that historical data can be viewed in Tableau after applying some transformations in Postgres.

 Here is a picture of the whole tech stack:
 ![image](https://user-images.githubusercontent.com/5614366/101184543-da0aed00-361e-11eb-8efc-a668cfe39458.png)